infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

  MathOptInterface.VariableIndex(10)
  MathOptInterface.VariableIndex(11)
 ```
-As noted previously, an array is returned for `x(t)` in accordance with its
+As noted previously, an array is returned for `y(t)` in accordance with its
 transcription variables.
 In similar manner to `value`, this is enabled by
 appropriate versions of [`map_optimizer_index`](@ref InfiniteOpt.map_optimizer_index).

 ## Constraint Queries